All Products

 Description

-• To ensure the synchronization quality, Data Transmission Service (DTS) adds a key prefixed with DTS_REDIS_TIMESTAMP_HEARTBEAT to the source database.
-This key is used to record the time when data is synchronized to the destination database.
-If the source database is deployed in a cluster architecture, DTS adds this key to each shard.
-The key is filtered out during data synchronization.
-After the data synchronization task is complete, the key expires.
+• To ensure synchronization quality, DTS inserts a key with the prefix DTS_REDIS_TIMESTAMP_HEARTBEAT into the source database to record update timestamps.
+If the source database is a cluster architecture, DTS inserts this key into each shard.
+This key is filtered during synchronization and expires when the synchronization task ends.

-• If the source database is a read-only database or the source database account that is used to run the data synchronization task does not have the permissions to run the SETEX command, the reported latency may be inaccurate.
+• If the source database is a read-only instance or the DTS account does not have write (SETEX) permission, the reported latency may be inaccurate.

 • To ensure the stability of data synchronization, we recommend that you increase the value of the repl-backlog-size parameter in the redis.conf file.

 • We recommend that you do not run the FLUSHDB or FLUSHALL command in the source database.
-If you run one of the commands, data inconsistency may occur between the source and destination databases.
+Otherwise, data inconsistency between the source and destination databases may occur.

-• If an expiration policy is enabled for specific keys in the source database, these keys may not be deleted at the earliest opportunity after they expire.
-Therefore, the number of keys in the destination database may be smaller than that in the source database.
-You can run the INFO command to view the number of keys in the destination database.
+• If an expiration policy is enabled for specific keys in the source database, these keys may not be deleted in a timely manner after they expired.
+Therefore, the number of keys in the destination database may be less than that in the source database.
+You can run the info command to view the number of keys in the destination database.

-• If the source database is a self-managed Redis database, take note of the following limits:
+• If the source database is a self-managed Redis database:

 • Limits on synchronizing data from a standalone Redis instance to a Redis cluster: Each command can be run only on a single slot in a Redis cluster.
 If you perform operations on multiple keys in the source database and the keys belong to different slots, the following error occurs: